sebastianrothbucher/vaadin-html5-widgets/README.md

 - Have fun!

 In case you want to check out the sample first, take these steps (assuming Eclipse):
-- Check out the whole repo and mvn install with Widgetset the partent project vaadin-html5-widget
+- Clone / download this project and mvn install with Widgetset the parent project vaadin-html5-widget
 - Do an mvn eclipse:eclipse to generate the artifacts for there as well; the two above come out as
 ```
 	mvn install eclipse:eclipse -Pwidgetset
 ```
-- Now you can import as existing projects into eclipse (you'll have vaadin-html5-widget-core and vaadin-html5-widget-war)
+- Now you can import as existing projects into eclipse (you'll have vaadin-html5-widget-core and vaadin-html5-widget-test)
 - To use the server plugin, go to the properties of vaadin-html5-widget-test and change the Java version in the facet (in "Project Facets") to the one given in the "Java Compiler" section; go to "Deployment assembly" and kick out vaadin-html5-widget-core, then re-add it (Project and so on).
 Finally add target/vaadin-html5-widgets-test-1.0-SNAPSHOT as a folder (also in "Deployment assembly") so the widgetset is available
 - To use the server plugin, (furthermore) go to the properties of vaadin-html5-widgets-core change the Java version in the facet (in "Project Facets") to the one given in the "Java Compiler" section
 - Deploy to a local tomcat and point your browser to http://localhost:8080/vaadin-html5-widgets-test/